mathpopo/PSP/README.md

 ## Evaluate

 Since 4 metrics other than mAP50 and mmAP are used, we perform the computation of these 4 metrics separately for the result file, i.e. rpc_eval.py.
 This evaluation file can print 4 metric values for all clutter patterns.
-And the command is:
+And the evaluating command is:

      python rpc_eval.py [--root {result_root_path}]
 and an example is: